michami/MBR/README.md

 ### Poison and other conditions

-At the start of your turn, if you are poisoned, frozen, trapped in webbing, etc. make a level **5** test with **CON**.
+At the start of your turn, if you are poisoned, frozen, trapped in webbing, etc. make a test with **CON** vs the level of the creature or object that created the condition.
 If you succeed, you shake off the condition and return to normal.
 If you fail, the condition takes effect causing a loss of **HP**, loss of a turn, reduced movement, etc.

 ### Magic